Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

 .. warning::

     Be **VERY** careful with the SETPORT command.
-If you omit one of the modes you could accidentally lock yourself out of the modem forever (e.g. excluding PCUI or MODEM mode will cause /dev/ttyUSB0 to never come back).
+If you omit one of the modes you could accidentally lock yourself out of the modem forever (e.g. excluding PCUI mode may cause /dev/ttyUSB0 to never come back).

 We'll need to issue AT commands to the modem.
 I'll be using ``screen``.
 You'll need to have the ``/dev/ttyUSB0`` file present so if you don't have it you'll need to run through the `USB Mode Switch`_ section or run